 Students with neurological disorders may present with a wide array of symptoms.
 Some of the more common disorders found in children include Asperger’s Syndrome, Autism and ADHD.
 Find a wealth of resources to help children with neurological disorders in your classroom, from diagnosis, to modified lesson plans, to advice on behavior management.
 We also have reviews on assistive technology, teaching strategies and much more.

-A neurological disorder that occurs during infancy or early childhood, cerebral palsy results in several different issues, including communication difficulties.
+Cerebral Palsy Educational Issues: Language Difficulties and Adaptations A neurological disorder that occurs during infancy or early childhood, cerebral palsy results in several different issues, including communication difficulties.
 Special education teachers can learn more about the language difficulties and the different cerebral palsy communication methods available.

 Tools Often Used to Identify Asperger's Syndrome Asperger's syndrome is diagnosed in children and adults through the use of assessment scales.
 Psychiatric and special education professionals can administer these assessments and evaluate the results to determine the presence or absence of Asperger's in an individual.

-Children with Asperger’s syndrome and other high-functioning forms of autism (HFA) are intelligent, but may lack social understanding.
+Resources for Working With Children With Asperger's and HFA: A Guide Children with Asperger’s syndrome and other high-functioning forms of autism (HFA) are intelligent, but may lack social understanding.
 These students require specialized instruction to achieve social and academic success.
 Use these resources to help teaching children with Asperger's and HFA.

-Fine motor skills involve hand use and are important in performing daily activities in school and at home.
+A Guide to Helping Students Develop Fine Motor Skills Fine motor skills involve hand use and are important in performing daily activities in school and at home.
 Young children and those with disabilities particularly need instruction and practice to develop these skills.
 Explore these articles for ideas to help students develop fine motor skills.

-Asperger's syndrome is a disorder that is part of the autism spectrum.
+Helping Asperger's Syndrome Students Adapt to Classroom Transitions Asperger's syndrome is a disorder that is part of the autism spectrum.
 Students who have this syndrome are prone to intense anxiety due to changes in routine, and this can create problems at school.
 Here are some ways to prepare an Asperger's child for upcoming classroom transitions.